hasibulhasan1542/Obsidian/Science/44 BCS.md

 **(c) Define total internal reflection.
 Write a short note on mirages.** (3.5 Marks)

 **Answer:**
-**Total Internal Reflection (TIR):** It is an optical phenomenon that occurs when a ray of light, traveling from a denser medium to a less dense medium, is completely reflected back into the denser medium.
-This only happens if the angle of incidence (the angle at which the light strikes the boundary) is greater than a specific value known as the **critical angle**.
+**Total Internal Reflection (TIR):** It is an optical phenomenon that occurs when a ray of light, traveling from a denser medium to a less dense medium, is completely reflected back into the denser medium. <font color="#ffff00">This only happens if the angle of incidence (the angle at which the light strikes the boundary) is greater than a specific value known as the critical angle.</font>

 **Short Note on Mirages:**
 A mirage is a naturally occurring optical illusion caused by the bending (refraction) of light rays as they pass through layers of air at different temperatures and densities.
 On a hot day, the air near the ground is much hotter and less dense than the cooler air above it.
 Light rays from a distant object (like the sky or a tree) traveling towards the ground are bent upwards as they enter the less dense hot air.
 An observer sees these bent rays and perceives them as coming from the ground, creating a shimmering, inverted image that looks like a reflection in a pool of water.